 Purpose Built Student Accommodation – (Private Halls) - Overview:

-Purpose built student accommodation in the UK is in somewhat of a golden era with some highly experienced and very professional providers such as Student Roost, iQ Students, The Student Housing Company, Nido, Homes For Students, Novel Student, Fresh Student Living and CRM Students to name just a few who have raised the bar and vastly improved the student experience.
+Purpose built student accommodation in the UK is in somewhat of a golden era with some highly experienced and very professional providers such as Student Roost, iQ Students, Yugo, Nido, Homes For Students, Novel Student, Fresh Student Living and True Student to name just a few who have raised the bar and vastly improved the student experience.

 In privately operated halls you can expect to share your accommodation with other universities across the city, giving you the opportunity to expand your social circles.
 This accommodation option is managed independently from the University and will often feature all the latest and essential facilities however this will be reflected in your weekly cost.